bcgov/design-system/components/footer/README.md

 This checkbox has been built according to [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards and all government services should strive to meet this level.
 This component successfully includes the following accessibility features:

 ### Screenreaders
-* Proper ALT labels are included
-* Language tag has been set to english
-* Links are labelled properly
+(coming soon)

+### Text Size
+* Link text size is at least 18px

 ### Colour Contrast
-* Contrast ratios are at least 7:1 for normal text and 4.5:1 for large text
+* Contrast ratios are at least 7:1 for link titles

+### Conveying Information
+* Links underlined on hover to convey they are clickable

 ### Keyboard Navigation
-* Supports tab navigation for use without a mouse
+* Navigating through links supported with tab navigation for use without a mouse

 ### Learn More
 * Accessibility Contacts in Government